How does an employee inform Horizons of a pregnancy and upcoming maternity leave in France?

 You must notify Horizons in writing.
 This can be done by:

-Simultaneously sending a formal written letter to Horizons by sending a registered letter with acknowledgment of receipt (lettre recommandée avec accusé de réception),
+• Simultaneously sending a formal written letter by registered mail with acknowledgment of receipt (lettre recommandée avec accusé de réception).

 This formal written notice is required by French law and ensures that your maternity leave rights are activated.